nus-mtp/nus-oracle/INSTALL.md

   * [How to use vagrant on Windows](http://tech.osteel.me/posts/2015/01/25/how-to-use-vagrant-on-windows.html)
   * [Meteor in Window using Vagrant](https://gist.github.com/gabrielhpugliese/5855677)

-Running NUS Oracle
+Running The App
 ------------------
 + Run the command ``meteor npm install`` to install all npm package dependencies
 + Run the app with the command `meteor`
 + Go to `localhost:3000` on your browser and the front page of our website should be displayed on your browser!

+**Sidenote:**
+Please take note that NO verification email for new accounts will be sent to your actual NUS email on `localhost`.
+This is because you're not connected to the Simple Mail Transfer Protocol (SMTP) as authorization to SMTP key is not provided in our repository for security reasons.
+Thus, when signing up on your `localhost`, the email with signup instructions will instead be printed on your console.
+Follow the instructions in the console to sign up for NUS Oracle on your local computer.

+*If you wish to develop on a local machine with full access to the database or SMTP, please contact us at `nusoracle@gmail.com`.*

 Accessing the development database
 ------------------------------------
-Running `meteor` on the database would only give you access to test fixture information.
+Running `meteor` on the database would only give you access to mockup data fixtures (i.e. fake data).
 If you wish to develop on a local machine with full access to a database, please contact us at `nusoracle@gmail.com` where we would provide you with the relevant files and details on how to run the application locally with full database access.

 Running test cases
 ------------------
 + Set your environment variable `TEST_CLIENT=0` (important!)
 + Run the app with the command `meteor npm run ci-test`.
 This command may be customized in the `package.json` file.
 + If you want to keep the test cases running in *watch mode*, set your environment variable like this: `TEST_WATCH=1`.
-+ Then, run the command `meteor test --driver-package dispatch:mocha` *Please note that Windows users need to run your `cmd` console with administrator privileges.*
++ Run the command `meteor test --driver-package dispatch:mocha` *Please note that **Windows users** need to run your `cmd` console with **administrator privileges**.*

 Coding Environment Setup
 ------------------------